The Overlap Gap Property limits limit swapping in the QAOA: Main Results

-In addition, \cref{cor:spinglass} also apply to the Maximum Independent Set problem since \cite{QAOA_seegraph} shows a similar limitation at logarithmic depth.
-We suspect that similar results extend to all COPs rather than being limited to spin glass type COPs. \end{remark}
+In addition, \cref{cor:spinglass} also applies to the Maximum Independent Set problem since \cite{QAOA_seegraph} shows a similar limitation at logarithmic depth.
+We suspect that similar results extend to all COPs rather than being limited to spin glass type COPs.

-\begin{corollary} If OGP exists for a problem, the spectral gap closes in the thermodynamic limit during the quantum adiabatic algorithm. \end{corollary}